Please read before continuing:

 Search this site

-The acute phase of the illness (the time of active brain inflammation) can last anything from a few days to two or three weeks.
+The acute phase of the illness (the time of active brain inflammation) can last anything from a few days to several weeks.
 In some cases the person may be in a coma for a much longer period.
 The acute stage may be followed by a phase of fairly rapid improvement which slows down but recovery can continue over the years to come.
-No two cases of encephalitis will have an identical outcome.
+No two cases of Encephalitis will have an identical outcome.

 Nerve cells may be damaged or destroyed by both the infection and inflammation.
 The resulting damage is termed an acquired brain injury (ABI).
 The loss of brain function from ABI can range from very minor impairment, such as some loss in speed of thinking, to more significant impairments.
 The degree and type of damage will vary according to the cause, the severity of the inflammation, the parts of the brain affected, and any delay in treatment.
 It is this combination which will determine the pattern of difficulties that remain after the illness.
 Significant changes may occur in personality and in the ability to function day to day even if there is a complete physical recovery.
 Coming to terms with these problems can be very distressing and challenging for everyone concerned.
 The person you knew, or who was you, may have changed and the person they have become, or you have become, may present with a number of problems.